7 Tips for a Safe and Healthy Summer!

 4. Protect those precious noggins!

 Serious head injuries can occur even from the smallest of head bumps.
 This makes bike helmet safety very important.
 Be sure to strap a helmet on yourself and your child before embarking on a summertime bike ride.
-Check out this Mayo Clinic article to learn how to choose the right helmet and how avoid common helmet mistakes.

 5. Splash with caution.